jcowey/P3/OJS/change_published_file.md

   - that will download to your computer (in Downloads on a Mac)
   - open the zip file and then you can view the PDFs
   - it will make sense to file these clearly for uploading to the galleys

+You will now have the XML file and the two PDF files which you will have to upload to the relevant galleys in the OJS system.
+Make sure that you know where these are saved on your desktop.
+Creating a folder for them and storing them there will be helpful.